youscan/language-models/README.md

 * The model was trained on 4xV100 (85 hours)
 * Training configuration you can find in the config file (`configs/train_model/version_1/ukr/ukr-roberta-base.py`)

+## Evaluation
+ukr-roberta-base was tested on internal YouScan tasks, we got improvements by 2 percent (fscore) comparing to [mBERT](https://huggingface.co/bert-base-multilingual-cased).

 ## Usage
 Ukrainian Roberta is released via [HuggingFace Transformers library](https://huggingface.co/transformers/).